While professionals still explore all the effects of the digital age on our health, all experts and studies agree on one thing.

-It is believed that the long-term effects can also cause macular degeneration.
-More information and studies are needed, though.
+Some say that long-term effects can also cause macular degeneration.

 Help With Digital Eye Strain

-There are many things that can be done to combat digital eye strain.
+People can do many things to combat digital eye strain.

-Following the 20-20-20 rule is effective in reducing digital eye strain.
+Following the 20-20-20 rule can help with reducing digital eye strain.
 Every 20 minutes, look away from your device to something at least 20 feet away for 20 seconds.

-bluwinx helps your eyes focus and relax, which means you can spend more time on your device without needing a break.
+bluwinx blue light glasses help your eyes focus and relax, which means you can spend more time on your device without needing a break.